x402 Security Self-Scan

 • Incident response readiness.
 A written runbook for "wallet compromised", "facilitator down", and "RPC misconfigured" exists.
 The team has rehearsed at least one.

-If your integration cannot tick all 25 boxes, an HSS x402 audit closes the gaps for a flat fee.
+If your integration cannot tick all twenty-five boxes, an HSS x402 audit closes the gaps for a flat fee, with Quick Scan, Full Audit, and Hardened tiers starting at three thousand dollars.

 View Audit Tiers